leapmotion/os-controls/src/components/library/README.md

   "components library", which is what it is.
 Then the source code for the library is in the "source" subdirectory of "library", which is also what that is.
 - Namespace Leap::GL::
-- Directory structure to reflect the namespace: e.g. components/library/source/Leap/GL/Abc.h
-- Get rid of GLController, as it does almost nothing, and its original intended design (to track OpenGL server state and prevent redundant server state changes) is contrary to one of the main design principles of the Components lib (drop-in capability).
+x Directory structure to reflect the namespace: e.g. components/library/source/Leap/GL/Abc.h x Get rid of GLController, as it does almost nothing, and its original intended design (to track OpenGL server state and prevent redundant server state changes) is contrary to one of the main design principles of the Components lib (drop-in capability).
 - Create GLMesh and factor out of PrimitiveGeometry.